etran04/SuperOMNI-iBeacon/README.md

 SmartThings - Omni 20 near my desk with an Gimbal iBeacon near it

 Currently the functionality of this application are:
-1) Able to start wake up from sleep and start playing music when in 'Near' or 'Immediate' vicinity of either speakers.
+<br> 1) Able to start wake up from sleep and start playing music when in 'Near' or 'Immediate' vicinity of either speakers.
-2) When 'Far', volume of associated speaker will drop to 0.
+<br> 2) When 'Far', volume of associated speaker will drop to 0.

 Currently implementing and working on:
 1) Linear Interpolation Algorithm - Smoothing out the gathered RSSI values from a set